-I am really pleased to have been elected as the Chair of Governors in November last year.
+I am really pleased to have been elected as the Chair of Governors in November 2017.
 I have been a Parent Governor since 2014 and am proud to be part of a fantastic school.
-My daughter attended the school between 2013 and 2016 and my son is currently in year one.
+My daughter attended the school between 2013 and 2016 and my son is currently in year two.
 They have had an excellent start to their education journey and myself and the rest of the Governing Body support the school to ensure all children achieve their full potential.

 My family and I moved to the area from the city almost two years ago.
 One of the main reasons for moving here was the reputation of the schools in the area.
 Our son attends the nursery here; he absolutely loves it and is making really good progress.